 Contractors will rarely encounter obstacles in the way of securing a competitively priced mortgage as long as they choose a lender and financial adviser that understands how contracting works.

-Kang has assembled a list of the top frequently asked questions he receives from contractors, and urges those who have experienced problems with mortgage applications, or who want to secure a competitive deal, to contact a financial adviser who is a specialist in contracting.
+Here is a list of the top frequently asked questions received from contractors.
+Those who have experienced problems with mortgage applications, or who want to secure a competitive deal, should contact a financial adviser who is a specialist in contracting.

 1. Can I get a mortgage if I am a contractor?

-However, Kang warns that factors that would prevent anyone from securing a mortgage, such as a poor credit history or a bad payment record will apply just as much to contractors as to employees.
+However, factors that would prevent anyone from securing a mortgage, such as a poor credit history or a bad payment record will apply just as much to contractors as to employees.

 Also contractors should consider whether they are going to move around a lot for their work or perhaps be relocated somewhere for a long time.
 In those cases it might be worth renting for a while until things settle down.
 See our guide for renting versus having a mortgage.